IchiroDNC/IchiroDNC/README.md

 🎮In this part I will talk about the game🎮
 Pony town

--I usually afk at the genshin impact area in VN1
+-I usually afk at the genshin impact area in VN1 (sometimes I will go to other areas)

 -I don't have many friends because I'm afraid to talk🥺